DamonOverboe/blog/_posts/2013-05-20-teamCityRestores.md

+---
-Title: Restoring Team City to a new (or clean) environment
+title: "Restoring Team City to a new (or clean) environment"
-Date: 2013-05-20
+date: 2013-05-20
 Tags: continuous-integration, howto, linux, windows

 I started with the directions [here](http://confluence.jetbrains.com/display/TCD7/Manual+Backup+and+Restore), which discuss manually backing up and restoring an environment in Team City.
 Below I have highlighted the differences or struggles I encountered while following these directions.